eru2024/laskarai-mlt-predictiveanalytics/laporan_submission.md

 # Machine Learning Project Report - Booking Cancellation Prediction Model - Fatih El Haq

+## Executive Summary

+Booking cancellations pose a significant challenge for hotel operations, impacting revenue forecasts, resource allocation, and overall business efficiency.
+This project addresses two key objectives: identifying the most influential factors contributing to booking cancellations and developing a predictive model capable of accurately forecasting such events.

+To begin, a structured feature selection process was implemented using statistical methods.
+Categorical variables were evaluated through Chi-Square tests, while numerical variables were assessed using correlation analysis.
+This ensured that only statistically relevant features were considered during model development.

+Multiple classification algorithms were tested, including Logistic Regression, K-Nearest Neighbors, Decision Tree, Random Forest, and Gradient Boosting.
+After evaluation using Precision, Recall, and F1-score, the Random Forest model emerged as the best performer with an F1-score of 0.91.
+This indicates a strong balance between identifying actual cancellations and avoiding false positives, which is crucial for operational decision-making.

+To interpret the model and determine feature influence, permutation importance was applied using the F1-score as the performance baseline.
+The analysis revealed that bookings made through travel agencies (PRT), lead time, and the total number of special requests were the top three predictors of cancellation.
+Bookings with longer lead times and those made through travel agencies showed a higher likelihood of cancellation, while reservations with more special requests were less likely to be canceled.

+The combination of statistical analysis, machine learning modeling, and feature interpretation provides valuable insights for hotel management.
+By understanding cancellation patterns and deploying a reliable predictive model, hotels can improve resource planning, minimize revenue loss from late cancellations, and enhance overall booking strategy.

 ## Project Domain
 <div align="center">
     <img src="https://raw.githubusercontent.com/eru2024/laskarai-mlt-predictiveanalytics/master/img/background.jpg" alt="Problem Analysis Diagram" width="50%">